 We should aim to eat 2 servings of oily fish a week, and this is a great way to do it.
 Just get a can of sardines in tomato sauce and mash them (it’s okay to eat the soft bones in sardines, they’re a great source of calcium).
 Top the Ryvita with the fish mix, then add rocket to provide a little spice.

-If you’re looking for more topping ideas, then check out Ryvita.co.uk who have heaps.
+If you’re looking for more topping ideas, then check out Ryvita.co.uk which has heaps.

 5 Other Ways to Use Ryvita